1.0 FTE Physical Therapist/Physiotherapist

-School District 60 (Peace River North) is seeking applications for a Physical Therapist/Physiotherapist.
+School District 60 (Peace River North) is seeking applications for a full-time (1.0) Physical Therapist/Physiotherapist.

 Physiotherapy is a professional health discipline primarily directed toward the prevention and alleviation of movement dysfunction to promote maximal independence for the student in his/her home, school and community.
 Physiotherapists provide services to children with orthopaedic, neurological, muscular, spinal, or joint dysfunction.
 These services include assistance in physical positioning to promote optimal physical access, assistance in maximizing independence for students who have limited mobility, and prevention and alleviation of movement dysfunction.
 The services performed by a physiotherapist in schools may include screening, assessment, consultation, program planning, and assistance in diagnosis, treatment, equipment selection/adaptation, training and research.